Dinesh-dot654/TODO/README.md

-# 📝 Enhanced Todo Task Manager
+# 📝 Todo Task Manager

 A sleek and responsive Todo List web application that allows users to manage daily tasks with ease.
 It supports adding, completing, deleting, and clearing tasks, while also saving them in `localStorage` so data persists even after page refreshes.